Asheville metropolitan area

 The Asheville metropolitan area is a metropolitan area centered on the principal city of Asheville, North Carolina.
-The U.S. Office of Management and Budget defines the Asheville, North Carolina Metropolitan Statistical Area, a metropolitan statistical area used by the United States Census Bureau and other entities, as comprising the four counties of Buncombe, Haywood, Henderson, and Madison.
-The area's population was 424,858 according to the 2010 United States Census, and 469,454 according to the 2020 United States Census.
+The U.S. Office of Management and Budget defines the Asheville, NC Metropolitan Statistical Area, a metropolitan statistical area used by the United States Census Bureau and other entities, as comprising the four counties of Buncombe, Haywood, Henderson, and Madison.
+The area's population was 424,858 according to the 2010 census, and 469,454 according to the 2020 census.